milvus-io/milvus/docs/design_docs/proxy.md

 - getChannels and getVChannels

   getVChannels returns a list that represents all virtual DmChannels of collection, getChannels returns a list that represents all physical DmChannels of collection.
-The two lists correspond one-to-one according to position.
+The two lists correspond one-to-one according to a position.

 - createDMLStream and getDMLStream